Infinitay/League-Watcher/README.md

 Please don't abuse this tool.
 Only use it if you have multiple accounts and have already watched the latest VODs at least once.

-# Installation
+## Installation

 1. Make sure you have a compatible version of node.js.
 I have tested and used this tool using node v16.1.0.

+2. Either [download](https://github.com/Infinitay/League-Watcher/archive/refs/heads/master.zip) or clone the repo

-2. Install the required packages via `npm i`.
+3. Install the required packages via `npm i`.

-3. Supply the required account cookies within the `account-cookies` directory.
+4. Supply the required account cookies within the `account-cookies` directory.
 If the folder does not exist, please create one.

-# Setting up cookies
+## Setting up cookies

 Preferably use the Chrome extension [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg).